Chehika/SENTIMENT-ANALYSIS/README.md

 This project presents a simple yet functional approach to sentiment analysis using classic NLP tools.
 While no manual text preprocessing was applied, the TF-IDF technique was effective in converting raw text into numerical features for model training.
 Logistic Rgression proved to be a quick and efficient classifier for this task.
+This project showcases the power of combining traditionnal NLP methods like TF-IDF with efficent machine learning algorithms such as logistic regression to solve real world problems like sentimment analysis.

+## Output